Akshay-Sutar/debate-proto/README.md

-#Server capable of registering user and login
+# Server capable of registering user and login
+## run npm run devStart
+## register use
+## login with the registered credentials